 On Tuesday, the 30 Chinese students crammed into the classroom of English teacher William Brown, who, as it happens, recently returned to the school after a four-year stint teaching English in China.

 For students in Brown's class, Tuesday was typical in how students broke into pairs to work together on a classroom assignment.
-But this time, each partnered with a student who grew up on the other side of the planet.

 The assignment: list and discuss problems that plague your school, your city, your country, your world.